Aditya-0712/JobPortal/README.md

-Here's a professional README for your GitHub repository:

----

 # Job Portal

 This project is a comprehensive job portal application built with modern web technologies.
 It provides a platform for job seekers to find and apply for jobs, and for employers to post job listings and review applications.